maziac/DeZog/documentation/UnitTests.md

 ## Create Unit Tests

 Creating a unit test is easy.
 A subroutine with a label that start with the prefix "UT_" is recognized as unit test case.
-The unit test case ends by using the macro UT_END.
+The unit test case ends by using the macro TC_END.

 If you use the sjasmplus feature to have hierarchical labels the last part need to start with "UT_".